Director, West and Central Africa and Haiti

 Director, Violence and Crime Prevention Initiative

-Enrique Betancourt is a trained architect and urban planner who once served as Executive Director at the National Center for Crime Prevention and Citizen Participation in Mexico.
+Enrique Betancourt is a trained architect and urban planner who previously served as executive director at the National Center for Crime Prevention and Citizen Participation in Mexico.
 As an expert in urban innovation, he co-founded CONTEXTUAL, an agency developing creative solutions to complex urban problems through collaborative and participatory design.
-CONTEXTUAL works to bridge the gap between research, policy design and successful implementation.
-Previously, Enrique served as Deputy General Director of Social Policy for the Presidency of the Republic of Mexico.
-He holds a Masters of architecture in urban design from Harvard University.
+CONTEXTUAL works to bridge the gap between research, policy design, and successful implementation.
+Previously, Enrique served as deputy general director of social policy for the Presidency of the Republic of Mexico.
+He holds a master’s of architecture in urban design from Harvard University.

 Executive Vice President

 Since Executive Vice President Eric Reading joined Chemonics in 1994, he has served in leadership roles in the both the field and the home office.
 As senior vice president he significantly expanded Chemonics work in the Middle East region and subsequently led the Afghanistan and Pakistan region.
 Prior to joining the executive team, he worked in Kosovo and Egypt as chief of party and technical advisor for institutional strengthening programs.
 Mr. Reading’s development technical experience crosses a range of sectors, including governance, infrastructure, economic development, financial services, and agriculture and he has significant experience in post-conflict recovery.
 In addition to overseeing the implementation of Chemonics development and transition work globally, he leads our internal systems strengthening.
 Mr. Reading holds an M.A. from Florida State University and is a PhD candidate in Governance and Globalization at Virginia Tech.